-As of the reference year 2018, inclusive, with implementation of the Statistical Enterprise concept, the classification criteria for the Trade and Services Sector information regarding the main activity is established as follows:
+With the implementation of the Statistical Unit oncept, the classification criterion related to the main activity is established as follows:

 - For the national statistical results, all the variables of the study were classified in function of the principal activity of the Statistical Enterprise.
-Since there has been a change in criteria, in addition to the new series based on Statistical Enterprises, for FY 2018 statistical results are also offered under the criteria of the main Legal Unit activity. - For the regional statistical results, the diffused variables are classified according to the main activity of the local establishments or units; which for these sectors is assumed to be the same main activity as that of the Legal Unit to which they belong.
+Since there has been a change in criteria, in addition to the new series based on Statistical Enterprises, for FY 2018 statistical results are also offered under the criteria of the main Legal Unit activity. - For the regional statistical results, the diffused variables are classified according to the main activity of the local establishments or units; which for these sectors is assumed to be the same main activity as that of the Legal Unit to which they belong. (more details in 5.1.3).